linker3000/GALBinaryTo7Seg/README.md

 Plus: IC sockets (optional), connectors, header pins, wire, stripboard.

 The GAL needs programming - I used the low-cost TL866 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
-Use the .JED file here as the source for the programmer.
+The .JED file is ready to upload to the programmer.
 If you want to edit/change the source PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.

 The general wiring is as follows (you can extrapolate from the .PLD and .DOC files too - they're plain text files with more info)..